Sagittarius Dwarf Spheroidal Galaxy: Globular clusters

 Sgr dSph has at least nine known globular clusters.
 One, M 54, appears to reside at its core, while three others reside within the main body of the galaxy: Terzan 7, Terzan 8 and Arp 2.

 Additionally, Palomar 12, Whiting 1, NGC 2419, NGC 4147, and NGC 5634 are found within its extended stellar streams.
-However, this is an unusually low amount of globular clusters, and an analysis of VVV and Gaia EDR3 data has found at least twenty more.
+However, this is an unusually low number of globular clusters, and an analysis of VVV and Gaia EDR3 data has found at least twenty more.
 The newly discovered globular clusters tend to be more metal-rich than previously known globular clusters.

 Metallicity

 Sgr dSph has multiple stellar populations, ranging in age from the oldest globular clusters (almost as old as the universe itself) to trace populations as young as several hundred million years (mya).
 It also exhibits an age-metallicity relationship, in that its old populations are metal poor ([Fe/H] = −1.6 ± 0.1) while its youngest populations have super-solar abundances.